ThanveerJilani/CoronaVirusPandemicAnalysis/README.md

 Day4 ====> Introduction To Data Wrangling : Cleaning And Preparing The Data.

-Day5 ====> Introduction to Discrete Distribution , Binomial Distribution , Poisson Distribution , Time Series and Different Graphs.
+Day5 ====> Introduction to Discrete Distribution , Binomial Distribution , Poisson Distribution , Time Series And Different Visualization Graphs.